defold/doc/docs/en/manuals/render.md

 ### Camera projection

-When using the default render script and there are there are enabled [Camera components](/manuals/camera) in the project, they will take precedence over any other projections set in the render script.
+When using the default render script and there are enabled [Camera components](/manuals/camera) available in the project, they will take precedence over any other view / projections set in the render script.
 To read more about how to work with camera components in render scripts, please consult the [Camera documentation](/manuals/camera).

 ## Frustum culling